maxliving/jkl-website/index.md

 {% include contact_list.html %}
 <hr style="height:1px; visibility:hidden; margin:8px;" />

-I am currently a data analyst at [Knewton](http://knewton.com).
+I am currently a data scientist at [Knewton](http://knewton.com), where I work on models that power adaptive courses.
 Before that I was a research analyst at the New York Fed, where I focused on applied microeconomics.
 I attended Wesleyan University, where I majored in economics and wrote my thesis about the effects of teacher unionization.

 ---